To setup your Lightdash connection you’ll need to:

 2. Add the name, expiration, description and owner (we’ll need their username later)

-3. Add repository access, you might want to give access only to your dbt repository
+3. Add the repositories you want Lightdash to access.
+You might want to give access only to the repository where your dbt project is located.

 1. Click Generate token and copy the token.